pantheon-systems/search_api_pantheon/README.md

   * Navigate to `CONFIGURATION` => `SEARCH AND METADATA` => `SEARCH API` => `PANTHEON SEARCH` => `PANTHEON SEARCH ADMIN`

-  * Choose the button labeled "POST SOLR SCHEMA".
+  * Choose the button labeled "Post Solr Schema".

   * The module will post a schema specific to your site.